karadoc/Civ4-K-Mod/readme.txt

  + K-Mod includes many bug fixes to the controls and user-interface of the game.
 For example, units will no longer automatically attack when they are ordered into an unseen enemy unit in the fog-of-war; and using the diplomacy screen to suggest peace will now bring up possible peace-trade deal rather than simply ending the war without negotiations.
 There are many other such minor improvements.

 == Better AI ==
 The BBAI mod was used as the starting point for the AI in K-Mod, but each new version of K-Mod comes with further AI improvements which are gradually replacing all of the old AI.
 The AI in K-Mod is now noticeably stronger than the AI in the BBAI mod, and the standard BtS AI.
-The obvious improvements are that AI civilizations will research faster, fight smarter, and place cities more thoughtfully.
-But there are also some "flavour" changes as well - different AI leaders like to pursue different kinds of strategies, with different areas of emphasis.
+The obvious improvements are that AI civilizations will research faster, fight smarter, and place cities more thoughtfully, and so on.
+But there are also some "flavour" changes as well - different AI leaders like to pursue different kinds of strategies, with different areas of emphasis based on their individual personalities.
 It's also worth noting that the AI in K-Mod actually cheats /less/ than the standard AI; not more.
 (For those who don't know; the standard AI 'cheats' by sometimes knowing what is on certain plots without actually seeing them.
 This still sometimes happens in K-Mod, but it happens far less.)

 == New global warming system ==
 In standard BtS, global warming is a bit of a joke.
 It is triggered by the wrong things, you can't really do much to prevent it, and it hits the world in a harsh and unintuitive way.
 I've completely changed it.